 Depending on the amount of work required, students will earn between three and six credit hours in political science that can be counted toward the elective requirement in the political science major and toward the 300- and 400-level course work required of all graduates.
 Under the supervision of the instructor for the course, students will work independently on academic assignments related to the legislative process.

-Students who desire to take nine credit hours during the semester they are an intern may enroll in one of several internship courses in the Communications Department.
-Student interns seeking more than nine credits may register for Distance Education courses offered by USI.
+Student interns seeking more than six credit hours during the semester they are an intern may register for Distance Education courses offered by USI.

 With Attorneys or Courts

 Students participating in a political science internship work as interns in a law office, court or other law-related organizations for 150 hours.
 Students also must complete various academic requirements.
 Working in a law office or other law-related institution provides a pre-law student direct contact with the practical realities of the legal profession and the applications of law in society, while internships in the court system provide students with the opportunity to master and critique social science concepts and theories pertaining to the operation of judicial bureaucracies.
 This experience can also help a pre-law student decide whether to commit to law school.

 Interns will usually receive a stipend applicable toward tuition for the internship course (three hours) and other incidental expenses, such as transportation, connected with the internship.
 The amount of the stipend is not a standard fee and will vary from employer to employer.

 For eligibility and application requirements, contact Dr. Nick LaRowe or at 812-464-1727.